-Section 80 - Article 8 - Administrative Mechanisms - Section 8.3.4. (d) Powers of the board is hereby amended to read as follows:
+Section 113 - Article 8 - Administrative Mechanisms.
+Section 8.3.4. (d) is hereby amended to read as follows:

 "To make interpretations determinations of the zoning atlas, including disputed questions about zoning district boundary lines or lot lines, and similar questions as required by the appendix, and as they arise in the administration of this appendix;"